 We are Friends of the River Kelvin

-We’re a group of people who care passionately about the River and its wildlife, we set up Friends of the River Kelvin (FORK) in 1991.
-FORK aims to continue the rehabilitation of Glasgow’s second river and to present it as a model for river regeneration within the European community.
+We’re a group of people who care passionately about the River Kelvin and its wildlife.
+We set up Friends of the River Kelvin (FORK) in 1991.
+FORK aims to continue the rehabilitation of the River Kelvin by working with people who share our vision and look to its future as a vital, vibrant and essential part of our ecosystem.

-FORK ensures we keep a healthy River by working with other bodies who are active on the Kelvin, including the City Council’s Land Services Department, the Scottish Environment Protection Agency (SEPA) and Kelvin Clyde Greenspace.
+FORK ensures we keep a healthy River by working with other bodies who are active on the Kelvin, including the City Council’s Land Services Department, the Scottish Environment Protection Agency (SEPA) The Conservation Volunteers, RSPB, Space to Grow and Keep Scotland Beautiful.
 Hundreds of people now take part in activities on the Kelvin – angling, botany, education, canoeing, clean-ups, social history events, talks, walks and wildflower planting.
 FORK organises all sorts of activities for other community groups, along the River and in Ha’penny Bridge House – FORK’s HQ on the Kelvin Walkway.

 The Cormorant was adopted as the emblem of the organisation after one visited the Kelvin in the Spring of 1991 – a clear sign that the river was getting cleaner.
 Cormorants are now regular visitors.